Updated: Jul 31

 When it comes to self-improvement, sometimes we can get caught up in the big picture.
 We say we want to “be happy” or “get healthy” but we oftentimes forget that making minor changes to our daily routines is what can really help get us there.

-When it comes to mental health, sometimes small, manageable changes can actually have the biggest impact.
+When it comes to mental wellness, sometimes small, manageable changes can actually have the biggest impact.

-We’ve listed 10 things you can start doing today that can help boost your mental health.
+We’ve listed 10 things you can start doing today that can help boost your mood.

 Exercise Everyone knows exercise is good for us.
 But not only does it keep us physically healthy, it also helps improve brain function, increases endorphins, and can help reduce symptoms of anxiety and depression.
 If you’re just starting out, aim for 20 minutes of exercise five days a week.

 Socialize Studies have shown that people with strong social ties to friends, family, and their community, are happier and live longer than people without those ties.
 Furthermore, people who are lacking social connections are at a higher risk for depression and cognitive decline over time.
-So, make an effort to spend time around people whose company you enjoy – it’s good for your mental health!
+So, make an effort to spend time around people whose company you enjoy.

 Go Outside You don’t have to be “outdoors-y” to benefit from nature.
 Being outside for even a brief period of time can help boost serotonin levels in your brain, improving mood.
 Something as simple as parking farther away the next time you go grocery shopping, is just one way to easily add more sunshine to your day.